daizutabi/pheasant/docs/docs/index.md

 ~~~

 !!!
 Note
-    Auto numbering feature is not suitable for articles (such as blog) written in Pelican.
+    In general, auto numbering feature is not suitable for articles (such as blog) written in Pelican.

 ## Examples